Introduction

 Copy the links to the database files for the countries you want to authorise.
 Then download these databases using the following command:

-Note: I will use the Germany and Turkey databases as an example.
+I will use the Deutschland and Türkiye databases as an example.

 Step 7: Set Up FirewallD for GeoIP Filtering